luisbocanegra/plasma-panel-spacer-extended/README.md

 * Based on (but not forked from) [plasma-workspace/applets/panelspacer](https://invent.kde.org/plasma/plasma-workspace/-/tree/master/applets/panelspacer)
 * [plasma-active-window-control](https://invent.kde.org/plasma/plasma-active-window-control)
 * [plasmoid-spacer-as-pager](https://github.com/eatsu/plasmoid-spacer-as-pager) for the changes that eliminate the need of built code
+* [kdeplasma-addons/applets/quicklaunch](https://invent.kde.org/plasma/kdeplasma-addons/-/tree/master/applets/quicklaunch) for the implementation of the Application Chooser and Launcher this project makes use of